WHAT IS UNYDP

 The underlying principle of youth participation in the work of the United Nations is that it leads to better policy and programmatic responses to the problems facing young people today.
 The United Nations recognizes that young people around the world are both a major human resource for development and key agents for social change, economic development and technological innovation.
 The inclusion of young people in official delegations to intergovernmental meetings not only enriches the debate and policy dialogue, but also strengthens existing channels of communication and cooperation between Governments and young people.
 Moreover, upon return to their home countries, youth delegates often promote continued progress in the development and implementation of youth policies at the national level and encourage other young people to participate more fully in the development of their communities and nations.

-Including UNA-UNYA Youth Delegates in the Italian government delegation to the United Nations General Assembly will make Italy one of the successful cases of implementation of the United Nations Youth Delegate Programme, and will confirm the Italian full commitment to the work of the United Nations, not only as a 60 years long Member States, as re-elected member of ECOSOC and as non-permanent member to the United Nations Security Council, but also as a promoter of youth at UN level.
+Including UNA-UNYA Youth Delegates in the Italian government delegation to the United Nations General Assembly makes Italy one of the successful cases of implementation of the United Nations Youth Delegate Programme, and confirms the Italian full commitment to the work of the United Nations, not only as a 60 years long Member State, as re-elected member of ECOSOC and as non-permanent member to the United Nations Security Council, but also as a promoter of youth at UN level.

 “The creativity, energy and passion of young people are indispensable for tackling global challenges.
 An important mechanism for the participation of young people in the work in the United Nations is the Youth Delegates Programme.
 It creates civic role models for young people around the world and brings new perspectives to discussions in the General Assembly.”